ChaosDynamix/Arcadia/docs/01_iso-image/ISO1B_mirror-site.md

 ---

+## Identify the mirror sites for your location

+1. Open your browser and go to the [Arch Linux Pacman Mirrorlist Generator](https://www.archlinux.org/mirrorlist/)
+1. Filter the mirrors site with your country, HTTPS protocol and a mirror status
+1. Generate the list

+---

 ## Download the Arch Linux ISO image

 1. Open your browser and go to the [Arch Linux download page](https://www.archlinux.org/download/)
-1. Under the HTTP Direct Downloads section, click on a mirror server (close to your location)
+1. Under the HTTP Direct Downloads section, select a mirror site of your generated list (HTTPS)
 1. Download the Arch Linux ISO image `archlinux-year.day.month-x86_64.iso`

 ---